juanjrangel/agd-sentinel-app/README.md

 AGD-Sentinel is an open-source hybrid deterministic-statistical software framework designed to project the temporal degradation of infinite slopes.
 The framework integrates pseudo-static Limit Equilibrium Methods (LEM) with polynomial regression machine learning algorithms to estimate the temporal decline of the Factor of Safety (FS).

-This repository contains the source code, predictive models, and deployment configurations referenced in our manuscript submitted to *Computers & Geosciences*.
+This repository contains the source code, predictive models, and deployment configurations referenced in our manuscript submitted to *Results in Engineering*.

 ## 🌐 1.
 Cloud Deployment (Online Version)